 The terrible timing certainly doomed Majestic, but the game would have collapsed regardless.
 Electronic Arts never reached the alternative audience Majestic needed, and most players appear to have been from the stereotypical gaming crowd that did not want a parceled experience.
 In a 2003 issue of the journal Information, Communication & Society, Taylor and Kolko’s article “Boundary Spaces” – really the best, most complete summary and analysis of Majestic – studied players’ reactions to the game; they found that its casual pacing left the community restless, and forum posters found its dissimilarity to other online games uncomfortable rather than exciting.
 Worse, beyond conceptual concerns, Majestic may just not have been well-made apart from its puzzles.
 Reviews criticized the game’s sub-par writing quality and overall low-budget cheese, acceptable maybe for genre television but not for an experience intended to bleed into real life.
 Some communications from the game relied on automated messages or instant messaging bots, further cheapening players’ involvement by admitting that the game was not as authentic as it pretended.

 Well-executed or not, this massive gamble of a game struggled to click with any audience at the time.
 The cocktail of unconventional play, blurred reality across mediums, relaxed pace, and community-driven engagement – from the publisher of Medal of Honor – appealed to seemingly no one.
 Soon after service resumed, Electronic Arts CFO Stan McKee publicly downplayed the game’s importance, but its collapse spoke for itself.
-Majestic was an unwieldy, costly boondoggle, and despite waiving the subscription free in an attempt to draw more active players, Electronic Arts lost at least an estimated $5 million on the game before shuttering it.
+Majestic was an unwieldy, costly boondoggle, and despite waiving the subscription free in an attempt to draw more active players, Electronic Arts lost at least an estimated $5 million on the game before shuttering it on April 30, 2002.

 What can we learn?